SpanningCloudApps/SB365-Powershell/docs/Enable-SpanningUsersfromCSVAdvanced.md

 # Enable-SpanningUsersFromCSVAdvanced

 ## SYNOPSIS
-Enable licenses for Spanning users from a comma seperated value file.
+Enable licenses for Spanning users from a comma separated value file.

 ## SYNTAX